ontolex/morph/draft.md

 Note: the link between inflection classes and lexical entries is not defined in OntoLex-Morph, but modelled using `ontolex:morphologicalPattern`.

+> --------------------
+> Property **morph:inflectionClass** links an inflection rule to the inflection class it pertains to.
+> Domain: morph:InflectionRule
+> Range: morph:InflectionClass

+> --------------------

 ### morph:InflectionSlot

 > ----------